 Caledonia Mining Corporation Plc: Purchase of Securities by Directors

-/EIN News/ -- ST HELIER, Jersey, Sept.
-28, 2022 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) announces that it received notice yesterday that non-executive directors of the Company have purchased securities as follows:
+ST HELIER, Jersey, Sept.
+28, 2022 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") CMCLCMCLCMCL)) announces that it received notice yesterday that non-executive directors of the Company have purchased securities as follows:

 - Mr Leigh Wilson - 5,500 shares of no par value in the Company at a price per share of USD8.92.